BorisDudkin/FinTech_Module_13_Deep_Neural_Network/README.md

 # Machine Learning Models and Venture Capital.

 ### An increasing number of sectors in the economy are getting disrupted by incorporating machine learning models in the business decision priocess.
-One of those sectors is Venture Capital.<br/>This application demonstrates how a Venture Capital firm can take advantage of the new technology to improve its odds of secting successful businesses.
+One of those sectors is Venture Capital.<br/>This application demonstrates the machine learning selection process, Venture Capital firm can use to take advantage of the new technology to improve its odds of selecting successful businesses.

 ---